ProcessEight/m23-example-modules/html/app/code/ProcessEight/ModuleManager/README.md

 ## To do

+- [ ] Determine which methods in `BaseCommand` can be safely removed
 - [ ] Refactor transformation of template variables to allow automatic application of PHP string transformation methods, e.g `{{CONTROLLER_ACTION_NAME|UCFIRST}}` applies `ucfirst()` to the `{{CONTROLLER_ACTION_NAME}}` template variable
 - [ ] Refactor to move ConfigKey constants into the appropriate stages
 - [ ] Create interfaces and/or abstract classes from Pipeline and Stage classes
 - [ ] Add some way to detect Magento version and generate code for that version
 - [ ] Group messages by class name for easier debugging
-- [ ] Refactor so that each stage is responsible for it's own data
+- [x] Refactor so that each stage is responsible for it's own data
     - This will remove the setting of logic to the `config` array in the `*Command` classes which extend the Symfony command classes
     - This could involve defining the parameters for the `input` `options` in each stage and the command class just reads these
     - The command class could also set default values for commands based on ^above, so that questions needing identical answers (e.g. Defining VENDOR_NAME) aren't asked twice
-- Refactor to make it simpler to pass context-sensitive data to each stage
+- [x] Refactor to make it simpler to pass context-sensitive data to each stage
     - Perhaps something like a context object/array?
     - Each stage defines the data it needs
     - The Command class somehow knows this and asks for it(?), possibly by reading the context class